Evertiq - Annual silicon shipments hit record high, market exceeds ...

 Worldwide silicon wafer area shipments in 2018 increased 8% YoY to a record high, while 2018 worldwide silicon revenue jumped 31% during the same period, topping the USD 10 billion mark for the first time since 2008, according to the SEMI Silicon Manufacturers Group (SMG).

+Silicon wafer area shipments in 2018 totaled 12,732 million square inches (MSI), up from the previous market high of 11,810 million square inches shipped during 2017.
+Revenues totaled USD 11.38 billion, compared to the USD 8.71 billion posted in 2017.
 "For the fifth year in a row, annual semiconductor silicon volume shipments reached record levels,” said Neil Weaver, chairman of SEMI SMG, and Director, Product Development and Applications Engineering, at Shin-Etsu Handotai America.
 "Despite strong demand and the impressive gain in revenues last year, the market still remains below the market high set in 2007."
+Annual Silicon* Industry Trends

 *Total Electronic Grade Silicon Slices Excluding Non-Polished Wafers.
 Shipments are for semiconductor applications only and do not include solar applications.*Shipments are for semiconductor applications only and do not include solar applications